 A felony conviction is an absolute disqualification from certification as a North Carolina police officer or enrollment in basic lifelong law enforcement training.
 Sponsorship from a North Carolina municipal, county, state, or federal law enforcement agency is also required.
 The Basic Law Enforcement Training (BLET) curriculum is designed to prepare entry-level individuals with the cognitive and physical skills necessary to become certified law enforcement officers in North Carolina.
 Those with criminal records may be admitted to the course, but completion does not guarantee certification.

-To receive the certificate, you must complete 640 mandatory hours over 16 weeks and must successfully complete and pass all units of study, the Physical Skills Test for Police Officers (POPAT) course, and the state certification exam required by North Carolina Criminal Justice.
-Education and Training Standards Commission.
-There is no monetary assistance from the sponsoring agency nor is there any promise to employ once successfully completed, but the sponsorship form signed by the agency does in fact waive your tuition with the North Carolina Community College System for the program.
+These cases will be reviewed on an individual basis by the North Carolina Division of Criminal Justice Education Standards and Training.
+To receive the certificate, students must complete 640 mandatory hours over 16 weeks and pass all units of study, the Physical Skills Test for Police Officers (POPAT) course, and the state certification exam required by North Carolina Criminal Justice Education and Training Standards Commission.
+There is no monetary assistance from the sponsoring agency nor any promise of employment upon successful completion, but the sponsorship form signed by the agency does waive tuition with the North Carolina Community College System for the program.